Keewano Unity SDK

 {

-const string placement = "LevelFailed_WatchFor5Moves";
+const string PLACEMENT = "LevelFailed_WatchFor5Moves";

 Keewano.Item[] items = { new Keewano.Item("Moves", 5) };

-KeewanoSDK.ReportAdItemsGranted(placement, items); // Same placement
+KeewanoSDK.ReportAdItemsGranted(PLACEMENT, items); // Same placement

 }